A pet owner's guide to the Abyssinian cat

 Find Abyssinian Cats for Sale

 As an alternative, seek out Abyssinian cat rescue resources through your local SPCA or animal control organization.
-Through an Abyssinian rescue center, you save money and give a neglected or abused adult cat a much-needed loving home.
+You save money through an Abyssinian rescue center and give a neglected or abused adult cat a much-needed loving home.